leabouffaut/DASSourceLocator/README.md

 ## Overview

 This tool is designed for annotating Distributed Acoustic Sensing (DAS) data, specifically for matching theoretical times of arrivals (TOA) to recorded data in the spatiotemporal domain.
-It was developed by Léa Bouffaut, Ph.D.
+Developed by Léa Bouffaut, Ph.D.
+Post-doctoral associate at the K. Lisa Yang Center for Conservation Bioacoustics, Cornell University

 ## Features
 - Pre-processes DAS data